Keeping the focus on effective and efficient execution across all workstyles

 Top Challenges

 Adaptive Project Management cannot succeed in isolation.
-In many organizations it represents the only form of portfolio management that is consistently applied, but as Gartner points out, unless Adaptive Project Management is integrated with Strategic Portfolio Management, organizations are missing the top-down, strategy driven management that is necessary to ensure optimal performance.
+In many organizations it represents the only form of portfolio management that is consistently applied, but unless Adaptive Project Management is integrated with Strategic Portfolio Management, organizations are missing the top-down, strategy driven management that is necessary to ensure optimal performance.

 Additionally, organizations frequently find that they rely on different tools to handle different work modalities with no ability to integrate the data from those systems.
 Often that inability stems from a lack of consistent metrics across different ways of working, making it almost impossible to reliably assess performance and make appropriate adjustments.